 You may have heard of Form 1099 INT.
 But what is it exactly, and how do you file it?
 This is a very important question if you’re getting started as an independent contractor.
 1099 is an information filing form that is used to report non-salary income to the IRS.
 Furthermore, the 1099 INT Form is specifically used to report interest income.
 We’ve provided you with more information about 1099 INT and how to file it.

-When do you use the 1099 INT Tax Form?
+When do you use the 1099 Interest Income Online Form?

 Like other 1099 tax forms, banks or financial institutions use the 1099 INT tax form to record payments outside of your standard income.
 When you’re paid with 1099, the money that you receive is not yet taxed.
-So, when it is tax season, you have to pay in full.
+So, during the tax season, you have to pay in full.

 Instead of receiving miscellaneous or dividend income, you’re receiving periodic interest payments, which are taxable.
 So, you’ll still have to report it to the government.
 Regularly, financial institutions will send you a form so you can use it to file taxes for the year.
 You’ll have to fill one out if you have earned more than $10 in interest.1099 INT is one of the most common forms that you receive from a bank or other entity.
 The IRS knows your Social security number and tax identification number.
 You don’t always have to pay taxes, because you may have other deductions.